aavotins/HiQBioDiv_EGVs/README.md

 to clone the [template](https://github.com/aavotins/HiQBioDiv_FileTree) repository.
 Regardless of the option chosen, it is the user's responsibility to acquire the geodata itself.

+In the documentation code chunks are formatted as individual pieces to better pinpoint commands used for a job described in the text around.
+However, in practical setting the creation of ecogeographical variables will be much faster, if they will be combined in loops or other batch processing setup.
+Practically used command lines are available in the [home repository](https://github.com/aavotins/HiQBioDiv_EGVs) of this material at
+`Data/RScripts_final`, they can be executed in an alphanumeric order, if not specifically.
+We performed parts of the compute on the University of Latvia Intitute of Numerical Modelling HPC cluster with the same file tree as in this material.
+Shell scripts used to run R commands are available in the [home repository](https://github.com/aavotins/HiQBioDiv_EGVs) of this material at
+`Data/hpc_io/Jobs_shell/2024/EGVs`.

 Our workflows rely heavily on the R package [{egvtools}](https://aavotins.github.io/egvtools/), which we created specifically for this purpose and which is guaranteed to work with a dedicated [container](https://hub.docker.com/repository/docker/aavotins/hiqbiodiv-container/general) even